gparraMstr/censys-assessment/README.md

    1. **Stand-alone app**: As specified in the assessment requirements, this is a self-contained application which will require packaging both Frontend and Backend applications into a stand-alone application to run on Linux, MacOS and Windows.
 This is fully explained in the [Deployment](#deployment) section.

+   2. **Production and Development**:
+   The application supports both production and development modes, each tailored for specific use cases:

+   - Production Mode:
-   2. **Production**: Runs both Frontend and Backend application on same node.js service instance on port `5001`.
-The backend proxy is started to handle API requests, and the Frontend application is served as a static build in this mode.
-The frontend application is built into compiled content and deployed to backend deployment under the `build` folder as static content.
+      In this mode, both the Frontend and Backend applications run on the same Node.js service instance on port 5001.
+The backend proxy is started to handle API requests securely, while the Frontend application is served as pre-built static files deployed under the build folder.
+This configuration is ideal for deployment in production environments.

+   - Development Mode:
-   3. **Development**: Designed for development purposes, this mode allows developers to continue working on frontend application development with real-time code reloading.
-In this mode, both the frontend and backend must be run simultaneously: the backend proxy runs on port `5001`, while the frontend runs on port `3000`.
-This setup facilitates efficient development and testing.
+      Designed for development purposes, this mode allows developers to work on the Frontend with real-time code reloading, enabling efficient testing and debugging.
+In this setup, the backend proxy runs on port 5001 to handle API requests, while the Frontend runs on a separate development server on port 3000.
+Both services must run simultaneously for full functionality.

    Below are the instructions on how to start frontend and/or backend applications.